Ford Evos Breaks Cover As Wagonized SUV With Ultra-Wide Screen

 Gallery: 2021 Ford Evos (CN)

-The interior is a vast departure from current Ford designs by adopting an ultra-wide screen setup.
+The interior is a vast departure from current Ford designs by adopting an ultra-wide screen setup spanning 1.1 meters (3.6 feet).
 The fully digital instrument cluster has the now common 12.3-inch size and is joined by a 4K-resolution touchscreen measuring a whopping 27 inches.
 They're housed inside the same massive piece of glass almost as wide as the dashboard, similar to what you'll find inside a Honda E where there are five side-by-side screens.

+The infotainment software runs on Ford's localized SYNC+ 2.0 with Baidu's AI tech and what the company refers to as a virtual personal assistant.
+Much like the Mustang Mach-E and F-150, the Evos supports over-the-air updates, effectively meaning the wagon-SUV will get better with future software revisions without having to take the car to the dealer.

+Details regarding availability outside the People's Republic are scarce, although it's widely believed the Ford Evos will go on to replace the Mondeo in Europe and the Fusion in North America.
+Based on the model's name, that would make sense considering the 2011 Evos concept previewed the styling direction of the outgoing midsize sedan.

 Source: Ford